ANA Prep – New Platform Launch

 GMAT is a test of reasoning, not Math and English – if you are preparing for GMAT, you have likely heard this before but in the hustle of your everyday preparation, you have likely forgotten all about it.
 It is essential to remember this every step of the way, and I will tell you why.

 We know that GMAT is not a test of advanced mathematics or complex English grammar.
-Rather, it is designed to evaluate a test taker’s ability to think critically and reason effectively under time constraints, the skills expected of a skilled Manager.
+Rather, it is designed to evaluate a test taker’s GMAT reasoning skills — the ability to think critically and reason effectively under time constraints, the skills expected of a skilled Manager.
 This is reflected in the way GMAT sections are named —”Quantitative Reasoning” and “Verbal Reasoning”— emphasizing that the test’s core focus is on measuring logical and analytical reasoning skills within quantitative and verbal context.

 While preparing to take the test, keep this in mind – always!
-It is something you may forget while traversing those complicated Quant solutions.
+It is something you may forget while traversing those complicated Quant solutions or when learning GMAT problem solving strategies.

-For instance, in the Quantitative Reasoning section, you’ll find questions that use basic Arithmetic, Algebra, Number Properties etc. but in ways that test your ability to analyze and reason in quantitative context.
+For instance, in the Quantitative Reasoning section, you’ll find questions that use basic Arithmetic, Algebra, and Number Properties but in ways that test your ability to analyze and reason in a quantitative context.
 Similarly, the Verbal Reasoning section doesn’t require memorizing lists of grammar rules or vocabulary; instead, it evaluates your skill in identifying logical connections, understanding arguments, and analyzing written material.
-Whatever little learning of Grammar rules could have helped us in Sentence Correction previously has also been removed to keep the focus on REASONING.
+Whatever little learning of Grammar rules could have helped us in Sentence Correction previously has also been removed to keep the focus on reasoning and problem solving.

 To succeed in GMAT’s toughest questions, a test taker must grasp how to apply simple logical principles to complex problems.
 Let’s look at how the reasoning aspect plays out in Quantitative section using an example that prompted me to write this post.